bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-build/README.md

 #### Env Vars

-For running Metabase tests you shouldn't need to change any of these.
+For running tests you shouldn't need to change any of these.

 *  `CLUSTER_SIZE` -- Druid config to use.
 Currently one of `nano-quickstart`, `micro-quickstart`, `small`, `medium`, `large`, or `xlarge`.
 Default: `nano-quickstart`
 *  `START_MIDDLE_MANAGER` -- whether to start the middle manager process.
 Default `false`, because the middle manager is only needed for ingesting rows.
 Set to `true` if you plan to ingest more data.